X-ray Crystallography Web Resources

 An excellent tutorial on symmetry and space groups, written by Prof. Bruce Foxman of Brandeis University, may be found here:

 Symmetry and Space Group Tutorial

 Prof. Foxman has also put together a tutorial on the use of Apex2 data collection software (also somewhat pertinent for the Proteum2 macromolecular data collection program):

-From Martin Lutz of Utrecht University, Tips for Crystal Growing, which also has a link to another good page, Growing Crystals That Will Make Your Crystallographer Happy, by Paul Boyle of NC State University.
+From Martin Lutz of Utrecht University, Tips for Crystal Growing, which also has a link to another good page, Growing Crystals That Will Make Your Crystallographer Happy, by Paul Boyle of the University of Western Ontario.

 An excellent review of crystal growth techniques was published in 1994 by Jurg Hulliger:

 Chemistry And Crystal Growth, Angew.
 Chem.
 Int.
 Ed.
 Engl.
 1994, 33, 143-162.